cuiyongbo/hello-world/my_wiki/computer_glossary/computer_terminology.rst

 | Definition: the process by which something, typically a word or expression, is changed from its original use or meaning to one that is regarded as erroneous or debased.
 | Usage: The word “holiday” is a corruption of “holy day”.
 | Definition: the process of causing errors to appear in a computer program or database.
 |
-| heuristic
-| Definition: enabling a person to discover or learn something for themselves.
-| Usage: Heuristic teaching encourages you to learn by discovering things for yourself.
-| Definition: (Computing) proceeding to a solution by trial and error or by rules that are loosely defined.
-|
 | overhead == cost
 | hover